-4. [Infographic] Meet your new call center talent
+4. [Infographic] Meet your new contact center talent

 To attract top talent, think like top talent.
 That was the approach we took in creating an infographic to illustrate the story of dynamics that lead to sourcing great talent.
 We then applied research and analysis to pull together data and characteristics that help define the modern workforce.

 5. [Blog Article] Call center work hasn’t evolved with workers needs, agents say